Sahil-Chhabra-09/CLEAN_CODE/README.md

 - TODO comments are beneficial : should explain why the function has a degenerate implementation and what that function's future should be
 - leaving a commented out code should be strictly avoided

+#### ch-5 (formatting)
+- if one function calls another, they should be vertically close and the caller should be above the callee

 ### Principal explanations:

 #### SRP: